We’ll use the following dataset, which contains some random SSNs.

 Steps:

-Select the range of cells B4:B9 including the header.
+- Select the range of cells B4:B9, including the header.

-Data > From Table/Range.
+- Go to Data and select From Table/Range.

-Soon after, the Power Query Editor window will appear.
+The Power Query Editor window will appear.

 Our dataset will look like the following image after the Power Query Editor opens.

-Home > Replace Values.
+- Go to Home and select Replace Values.

 A dialog box named Replace Values will appear.

-Type a hyphen(-) in the Value to Find box and keep the Replace With box empty.
+- Type a hyphen(-) in the Value to Find box and keep the Replace With box empty.